 From the time an information security incident occurs, every minute is crucial.
-The last thing you want is to have to vet an incident response provider and take time to choose one to help you contain the compromise.
+The last thing you want is to have to vet an outside incident response team and take time to choose one to help you contain the compromise.

-Whether you’re experiencing an incident now or simply want to be prepared in case, choosing a provider is a task that can eat up crucial time.
+Whether you’re experiencing an incident now or simply want to be prepared in case, choosing a cyber incident response team is a task that can eat up crucial time.

 You can speed up the search process.
 Look for experience and credentials, timeliness, and the ability to mitigate damages in a potential incident response partner.